thanhtungbs00/Word2vec/README.md

 # Word2vec
-Implement word2vec algorithms by using tensor-flow
+ - Implement word2vec algorithms by using tensorflow